 Ricardo underestimates it in the theory of falling rate of profits: it can prevent the stationary state.

 The capitalist introduces new machinery with a view to generating an increase in profits.
 The net product of the economy, identified with profits and rents, increases.
 However, the investment in machinery implies the decision to employ in the production of machinery a certain number of workers, previously employed in producing subsistence goods.
 We thus have a lower production of subsistence goods.
 As a consequence, the number of labourers that the economy can maintain necessarily decreases.
-Thus employment decreases
+Thus, employment decreases

 Theory of Value